Students looking to transfer to Mount St. Joseph University must adhere to the following procedures:

 Currently enrolled Mount students considering coursework at other institutions should consult with their academic advisor and the Transfer Credit Analyst in the Academic Advising Resource Center before enrolling in courses elsewhere.

-A maximum of 98 semester hour credits from regionally accredited institutions will be transferred to the College.
+A maximum of 98 semester hour credits from regionally accredited institutions will be transferred to the University.

 Transfer credit from quarter-system institutions will be converted to semester hours.
 A 3-quarter-hour class equates to 2 semester hours and may satisfy a Mount core requirement.
 A 4- or 5- quarter-hour science class with a lab component equates to 2.5 or 3 semester hours and may fulfill the Mount core science requirement.

-Developmental courses that are similar in content to credit-earning courses at the College of Mount St. Joseph will be accepted as general electives; however, those courses that are not applied toward a degree at the transferring institution will not be accepted.
+Developmental courses that are similar in content to credit-earning courses at Mount St. Joseph University will be accepted as general electives; however, those courses that are not applied toward a degree at the transferring institution will not be accepted.